nickzoic/nick.zoic.org/art/three-axis-motion-with-grbl/index.md

 $110, $111, $112 | X,Y,Z max rate | 2000,2000,100 | 2000,2000,2000
 $130, $131, $132 | X,Y,Z limit | 500,500,200 | 100,100,100

-The stages are actually about 103mm long so by keeping the limit switch activation point about 1mm from the end and reducing homing pull-off to 1mm the stage limits are a very neat 0 - 100 mm.
+By keeping the limit switch activation point about 1mm from the end and reducing homing pull-off to 1mm the stage limits are a very neat 0 - 100 mm.